ritsz/ritsz.github.io/_posts/2021-07-20-Authentication-and-Authorization.md

 	    - '--oidc-username-prefix=sso:'
 ```
 * Note that oidc client id is the JWT audience id, and oidc issuer url matches the issuer of the token.
-* `oidc-issue-url` point to the `.well-known/openid-configuration` : `https://wdc-10-191-178-31.nimbus.eng.vmware.com/openidconnect/vsphere.local/.well-known/openid-configuration` is called the *OIDC discovery endpoint*.
+* `oidc-issue-url` point to the `.well-known/openid-configuration` : `https://wdc-10-191-178-31.nimbus.eng.vmware.com/openidconnect/vsphere.local/.well-known/openid-configuration` is called the **OIDC discovery endpoint**.
 * APIServer needs the public key of the issuer to validate the signature on tokens.
 The oidc-issuer-url is the URL that APIServer uses to get the public keys of the issuer. `https://wdc-10-191-178-31.nimbus.eng.vmware.com/openidconnect/jwks/vsphere.local`
-* *JWKS* - Json web key store is the uri where the public keys of the issuer are stored.
+* **JWKS** - Json web key store is the uri where the public keys of the issuer are stored.

-* How to exchange SAML Token to JWT:
+#### How to exchange SAML Token to JWT
 ```sh

 export SAMLT=$(python get_saml_token.py) #BASE-64 ENCODED SAML TOKEN OF THE USER

 dcli com vmware vcenter tokenservice tokenexchange exchange          \